Understanding the 11+ Exam: Do You Need a Tutor?

 So, Is Tutoring Actually Necessary for the 11+?

 For some children, school support and light home practice are enough.
+For others, especially where:

 The exam format is unfamiliar